ThePalaceProject/android-integration-tests-experiment/README.md

 ### APK

-Place the application to be tested under at `./app.apk`.
+Place the application to be tested at `./app.apk`.

 ### ADB